-- 2.16.5.
-CMS-Specified Performance Measurement and Performance Improvement Projects - 2.16.5.1.
-The Contractor shall conduct additional performance measurement or performance improvement projects if mandated by CMS pursuant to 42 C.F.R. § 438.240(a)(2). - 2.16.6.
-Clinical Practice Guidelines - 2.16.6.1.
-Delegated Credentialing: Contractor may delegate credentialing and recredentialing activities.
-If Contractor delegates these activities, Contractor shall comply with: - 2.16.6.1.1.
-Credentialing Provider Organization Certification: Contractor and their Network Providers (e.g. a medical group or independent physician organization) may obtain credentialing provider organization certification (POC) from the NCQA. - 2.16.6.2.
-Contractor shall ensure that all contracted laboratory testing sites have either a Clinical Laboratory Improvement Act (CLIA) certificate or waiver of a certificate of registration along with a CLIA identification number. - 2.16.6.3.
+- 2.16.7.4.1.
+Credentialing Provider Organization Certification: Contractor and their Network Providers (e.g. a medical group or independent physician organization) may obtain credentialing provider organization certification (POC) from the NCQA. - 2.16.7.5.
+Contractor shall ensure that all contracted laboratory testing sites have either a Clinical Laboratory Improvement Act (CLIA) certificate or waiver of a certificate of registration along with a CLIA identification number. - 2.16.7.6.
 Disciplinary Actions: Contractor shall implement and maintain a system for the reporting of serious quality deficiencies that result in suspension or termination of a practitioner to the appropriate authorities.
 Contractor shall implement and maintain policies and procedures for disciplinary actions including, reducing, suspending, or terminating a practitioner's privileges.
-Contractor shall implement and maintain a provider Appeal process. - 2.16.6.4.
-Health Plan Accreditation: If Contractor has received a rating of "Excellent," Commendable" or "Accredited" from NCQA, the Contractor shall be "deemed" to meet the DHCS requirements for credentialing and will be exempt from the DHCS medical review audit of credentialing. - 2.16.6.5.
-Deeming of credentialing certification from other private credentialing organizations will be reviewed on an individual basis. - 2.16.6.6.
-Credentialing of Other Non-Physician Medical Practitioners: Contractor shall develop and maintain policies and procedures that ensure that the credentials of nurse practitioners, certified nurse midwives, clinical nurse specialists and physician assistants have been verified in accordance with state requirements applicable to the provider category.
+Contractor shall implement and maintain a provider Appeal process. - 2.16.7.7.
+Health Plan Accreditation: If Contractor has received a rating of "Excellent," Commendable" or "Accredited" from NCQA, the Contractor shall be "deemed" to meet the DHCS requirements for credentialing and will be exempt from the DHCS medical review audit of credentialing. - 2.16.7.8.
+Deeming of credentialing certification from other private credentialing organizations will be reviewed on an individual basis. - 2.16.7.9.
+Credentialing of Other Non-Physician Medical Practitioners: Contractor shall develop and maintain policies and procedures that ensure that the credentials of nurse practitioners, certified nurse midwives, clinical nurse specialists and physician assistants have been verified in accordance with state requirements applicable to the provider category. - 2.16.8.
+The Contractor's decisions regarding UM, Enrollee education, coverage of services, and other areas included in the practice guidelines must be consistent with the Contractor's clinical practice guidelines.